OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-08.md

 1. In the app directory, create a routes.php file
 2. Open the routes.php file
 3. Define the route for the search screen
-    a.
-Add the HTTP method which will be used
+    - Add the HTTP method which will be used
-    b.
-Add the "path"
+    - Add the "path"
-    c.
-Return the view you want the application to display in the response
+    - Return the view you want the application to display in the response
-    d.
-Give the route a name
+    - Give the route a name

 ```php
 //display form